 Multiple award-winning 'Bridal Crown' is sweetly scented and incredibly good-looking.
 It features long-lasting double flowers with multiple creamy-white petals interspersed with saffron-yellow cup segments.
 The flowers cluster together at the top of the stems and appear in mid-late spring.
 Such a beautiful sight!
 This Daffodil makes a beautiful cut flower and can be forced indoors for winter bloom.

-Rich of a strong vanilla scent, multiple award-winning Narcissus 'Carlton' is an exquisite, solid golden-yellow daffodil featuring very large flowers, 5 in. across (12 cm), adorned with wide, gracefully frilled cups and broad, overlapping petals.
-Blooming in mid spring, this highly popular Large-Cupped Daffodil is a strong performer of immense vigor, and one of the best perennializers.
-It is famously reliable for large scale plantings.
+Rich with a strong vanilla scent, multiple award-winning Narcissus 'Carlton' is an exquisite, solid golden-yellow daffodil featuring very large flowers, 5 in. across (12 cm), adorned with wide, gracefully frilled cups and broad, overlapping petals.
+Blooming in mid-spring, this highly popular Large-Cupped Daffodil is a strong performer of immense vigor, and one of the best perennializers.
+It is famously reliable for large-scale plantings.

 Very fragrant, multiple award-winner Narcissus 'Cheerfulness' boasts long-lasting, double flowers, 2.5 in. across (6 cm), with multiple creamy-white petals interspersed with yellow flecks at the center.
 The flowers, 3-6 per stem, cluster together at the top of the stems and appear in mid or late spring.
 Reliably perennial, you can't help but smile when looking at this daffodil!

 Introduced in 1938, multiple award-winning Narcissus 'Dutch Master' has become the standard for large yellow daffodils.
-Lightly fragrant, it boasts very large, showy golden-yellow flowers, 4 in. across (11 cm), in mid spring.
-Noted for its great vigor and superior performance.
+Lightly fragrant, it boasts very large, showy golden-yellow flowers, 4 in. across (11 cm), in mid-spring.
+Noted for its great vigor and superior performance, it has become a strong substitute for the most recognized, heirloom daffodil, King Alfred.
 Great for naturalizing.
 Comes back year after year to bring its cheerful color and put a smile on your face!

-Rich of a spicy fragrance, Narcissus 'Flower Drift' features large, fully double flowers, 4 in. across (10 cm), adorned with multiple creamy-white petals surrounding a warm orange-yellow center.
-Blooming in early-mid spring, one flower per stem, this Double Daffodil is a good naturalizer.
+Rich with a spicy fragrance, Narcissus 'Flower Drift' features large, fully double flowers, 4 in. across (10 cm), adorned with multiple creamy-white petals surrounding a warm orange-yellow center.
+Blooming in early-mid spring, with one flower per stem, this Double Daffodil is a good naturalizer.

 Delightfully fragrant, multiple award-winner Narcissus 'Geranium' bears clusters of 3-6 flowers per stem, adorned with creamy-white petals and deep orange-red cups in mid to late spring.
 Many bulbs will produce multiple stems, forming lovely bouquets.
 Because of its strong stem and sweet scent, this heirloom Tazetta Daffodil makes excellent cut flowers.
 Ideal for warmer climates.

 One of the longest blooming daffodils, award-winner Narcissus 'Pipit' is a sweetly fragrant Jonquil Daffodil bearing up to 2-3 flowers per stem and multiple stems per bulb.
 The flowers, 3 in. across (7 cm), open lemon-yellow with their cups gradually fading to ivory-white.
-Blooming in mid spring for up to 5 weeks, this is a wonderful all-round daffodil.
-Perfect for borders and containers or to grow in grass.
+Blooming in mid-spring for up to 5 weeks, this is a wonderful all-around daffodil.
+Perfect for borders and containers or to grow in the grass.

-Exquisite and popular, multiple award-winner Narcissus 'Salome' boasts large blossoms adorned with creamy petals and a primrose-yellow cup, softly fading to peach-pink.
-Blooming in mid spring, this consistent and elegant Large-Cupped Daffodil never fails to put on a remarkable display when it appears in spring.
+Exquisite and popular, multiple award-winner Narcissus 'Salome' boasts large blossoms, up to 4 in. across (9 cm), adorned with creamy petals and a primrose-yellow cup, softly fading to peach-pink.
+Blooming in mid-spring, this consistent and elegant Large-Cupped Daffodil never fails to put on a remarkable display when it appears in spring.
 Perfect for chasing away those winter blues!